Free Christian Illustrations

 Unsuspecting Insects

-How do we avoid becoming entangled in Satan’s invisible systems of lies and deceit?
+How do we avoid becoming snared in Satan’s invisible systems of lies and deceit?
 We look to God.
 He knows the whereabouts of every web spun by Satan.
-If we fly through life carefully watching where we are going but always taking our lead from God, Satan’s webs will never entangle us.
+If we take our lead from our Lord Jesus Christ and choose the paths He walked, Satan’s webs will never entangle us and we will be a living testimony to the glory of God.

 Back to Top ------------------------------------------------------------------------------------------------